-May is National Pet Month, and we’re privileged to share this story about a wonderful donor whose beloved pet, Gracie, inspired a philanthropic legacy of which we can all be proud.
+May is National Pet Month, and we’re privileged to share this story about a wonderful donor whose beloved pet, Gracie, inspired a philanthropic legacy.

 “If I can put food on the table and take care of my family with some to spare, then it’s my responsibility to help take care of the other people who are around me,” says Shelley Gagnet, an IECF donor who has made giving back an everyday part of her life.
 She remembers learning the importance of giving through her participation in Brownies and Girl Scouts as a young girl.
 Shelley participated in philanthropy with her college sorority, Sigma Kappa, helping raise funds for Alzheimer’s research, and has been a blood donor for most of her adult life.